canonical/netplan/doc/netplan.md

 :    Specify the device ID (as given by the WWAN management service) of the modem to match.
      This can be found using ``mmcli``.

-``modem-mtu`` (scalar)
-:    If non-zero, only transmit packets of the specified size or smaller, breaking larger packets up into multiple frames.

 ``network-id`` (scalar)
 :    Specify the Network ID (GSM LAI format).
 If this is specified, the device will not roam networks.